 Should Lemon Pie Be Refrigerated?

-- Blind bake the pie crust.
-That means bake the pie crust fully before putting he filling in.
+- Blind or Par-bake the pie crust.
+That means to bake the pie crust fully before putting the filling in.
 The crust should be slightly golden and firm to the touch when fully cooked.

 - Add the lemon pie filling when the crust is still hot/warm to avoid steam which may cause condensation between the filling and the crust